 Clonus spasms often occur in a rhythmic pattern.
 Symptoms are common in a few different muscles, especially in the extremities.
-These include the:
+These include the ankles, knees, wrists, and jaw, as well as the calves and biceps.

 Damaged nerves can cause muscles to misfire, leading to involuntary contractions, muscle tightness, and pain.